kylebittinger/metagenomics-workshop/metagenomics-workshop-activity.md

 sequence to remove, and a database of bacterial DNA to match against.

 We'll get the human genome data from UCSC.
 Filtering against the entire human genome takes too long, so we'll only filter against chromosome 1.
+The following commands download and unzip the .fasta file for chromosome 1:

 ```{bash}
 cd ~